• Overview

 Description

-HCL DevOps Plan is a comprehensive change tracking system for software development environments.
-The HCL DevOps Plan plug-in provides an integration with HCL DevOps Plan server to import and synchronize HCL DevOps Plan issues into an HCL DevOps Velocity server.
+DevOps Plan is a comprehensive change tracking system for software development environments.
+The DevOps Plan plug-in provides an integration with DevOps Plan server to import and synchronize DevOps Plan issues into an HCL DevOps Velocity server.

 Quick Info